Disney's Friends for Change: Donations

-Make a Wave
+"Make a Wave"

 "Make a Wave" is a song sung by Demi Lovato and Joe Jonas for Disney's Friends for Change, a charity group formed by Disney for their "Friends for Change" campaign.
-The song was written by Scott Krippayne and Jeff Peabody, the same team that penned Jordin Sparks' song "This Is My Now" for American Idol.
+The song was written by Scott Krippayne and Jeff Peabody, the same team that wrote Jordin Sparks' song "This Is My Now" for American Idol.
 "Make a Wave" was introduced and performed at Walt Disney World Resort in Lake Buena Vista, Florida.
 It was also featured in the 2009 Disneynature film Oceans.

 Background

-The song debuted on February 26 on Radio Disney, reaching as high as number 4 on the Top 30 Countdown, while the music video had its world premiere on Disney Channel on March 14 and launched online the following day at Disney.com.
-"Make a Wave" was available beginning March 15 on iTunes, with all proceeds benefiting environmental charities through the Disney Worldwide Conservation Fund.
-Oceans hit theaters April 22, 2010 (Earth Day).
-It peaked at number 84 on Billboard Hot 100.
+The song debuted on February 26, 2010 on Radio Disney, peaking at number 4 on the Top 30 Countdown, while the music video premiered on Disney Channel on March 14, 2010, and was released online the following day at Disney.com.
+"Make a Wave" was available beginning March 15, 2010 on iTunes, with all proceeds benefiting environmental charities through the Disney Worldwide Conservation Fund.
+Oceans was released in theaters on April 22, 2010 (Earth Day).

 Music video

-The music video premiered on Disney Channel on March 14 and launched online the following day at Disney.com.
+The music video premiered on Disney Channel on March 14, 2010 and was released online the following day at Disney.com.
 It was directed by Michael Blum and Tracy Pion, and was filmed at Point Dume in Malibu.
 The video features Joe and Demi enjoying the beach and performing the song, intercut with footage from the film Oceans.